 *Disclaimer: “Contingency fees” refer only to fees charged by the attorney.
 Court costs and other additional expenses of legal action usually must be paid by the client.
 Contingency fees are not permitted in all types of cases.

 Not Afraid To Fight For Her Clients

-If you’ve been in an 18-wheeler accident, reach out to us through our web-chat, via the contact form below, or by phone at (877)-CARE-404 (877-227-3404) to set up an appointment.
+If you’ve been in an 18-wheeler accident, and looking for 18 wheeler accident lawyer, reach out to us through our web-chat, via the contact form below, or by phone at (877)-CARE-404 (877-227-3404) to set up an appointment.
 One of our skilled and caring staff will take the time to learn about your accident and help determine who was at fault, what the next steps should be, and whether we can help build a case that can be pursued for monetary compensation.
 That initial consultation is always free and always honest.
 We want to help.